 Half Termly Maths Tests Let You Know Exactly Where The Children Are.

-These downloadable spreadsheet from the Rising Stars publishing company.
+The half termly assessment scheme comes complete with a free downloadable spreadsheet from the Rising Stars publishing company.
 These are openable in excel.
 These are fabulous.
 If a kid is on track(mastery), the score goes green.
 If they are below track, (using the wonderful term “developing mastery”), the colour is red.
 There is also a setting for the high fliers who are beyond mastery and have an almost perfect score.
 You simply email your headteacher or senior management team the results in the spreadsheet.
 They can instantly see what is happening.
 It also has reports and let’s you know which areas the class was weak at and need more time and support reviewing.

 Why Do I Promote These Resources?